Evancruise/PhaseGANAI/README.md

 1. The image correlations after applying the iterative approach and neural networks are mitigated in comparison to the estimates without the use of neural networks.
 This also implies that the lumpy appearance can be partially removed through neural networks.
 ![](figures/covariance_matrices.jpg)

-2. The phaseGAN performs better than the others with AUC in terms of phase components under SKE/BKS detection task.
+2. The phaseGAN performs better than the others with AUC in terms of phase components under SKE/BKS detection task.\n
 ![](figures/images_results.jpg)

 # Conclusion